 Section 1.
-The officers of the Association shall be general officers elected by electronic and mail ballot of the membership.
+The officers of the Association shall be general officers elected by the membership.
 Members may choose to submit ballots by post or electronically.
-An executive vice president and a treasurer, nominated by the Committee on Nominations, an investment advisor, nominated by the Committee on Investment and Finance, and an academic editor, nominated by the Publications Committee, shall serve with these officers.
-The latter four shall be appointed by the president with approval of a majority of the Council.
+An executive vice president and a treasurer, nominated by the Committee on Nominations, and an academic editor, nominated by the Publications Committee, shall serve with these officers.
+The latter three shall be appointed by the president with approval of a majority of the Council.
 The Council may award honoraria to specific officers (or the academic editor) who they determine to bear a disproportionately large time and effort burden in administration of their offices.

 Section 3.
 The president shall be the principal executive officer of the Association and shall preside at the meetings of the Association, the Council, and the Executive Committee.

 A. The president shall appoint standing committees and shall appoint and dissolve special committees as required for conducting the business of the Association.

 B. The president shall appoint a member or members of the Association, as appropriate, to represent the Association on boards, councils, etc. of those organizations with which Council has approved representation.

 Section 4.
 In the absence of the president, the president's duties shall transfer to the president-elect.

 Section 5.
 In the absence of both the president and president elect, members of the Association may, at either an annual meeting or a special meeting, elect a presiding officer from Council members present.
 Such meetings shall be called in accordance with Article VIII, Sections 1 and 2, except that the time and place of the meetings may be set by the secretary if necessitated by the absence of both the president and president- elect.

 Section 6.
 The primary responsibility of the secretary shall be to record the minutes of Council or Executive Committee meetings.
 The secretary shall also record and summarize in an annual report Council or Executive Committee discussions that may occur between meetings.